TVW: Seven News

-7NEWS Perth is presented by Rick Ardon and Susannah Carr on weeknights and Angela Tsun and Tim McMillan on weekends from Seven and West Australian Newspaper studios located at Osborne Park.
+Seven News Perth is directed by Ray Kuka and presented by Rick Ardon and Susannah Carr on weeknights and Angela Tsun and Tim McMillan on weekends from Seven and West Australian Newspaper studios located at Osborne Park.
 Sport is presented by Ryan Daniels on weeknights and Adrian Barich on weekends.
-Weather is presented by Samantha Jolly.
-Seven News Perth is also simulcast on the GWN network to regional and remote areas on Western Australia and Curtin FM in the Perth metropolitan area, but as of 2016, the simulcast on radio had a broadcasting break.
+Weather is presented by Samantha Jolly on weeknights and Charlotte Goodlet on weekends.
+Seven News Perth is also simulcast on Seven Regional WA formerly GWN7 network to regional and remote areas on Western Australia and Curtin FM in the Perth metropolitan area, but as of 2016, the simulcast on radio had a broadcasting break.

 Long standing Seven News Perth presenter Jeff Newman announced his retirement from television on 1 July 2009, and retired from his role on Monday 10 August 2009.
 He was replaced by former Nine News Perth weather presenter Natalia Cooper, who began her new role during September 2009.
 Cooper resigned from Seven Perth at the end of 2012 with ex-Nine weather presenter Angela Tsun taking over as her replacement for the 4:30pm news and 6pm weather forecasts.

 In 2015, Rick Ardon and Susannah Carr celebrated a thirty-year anniversary as a news reading duo.
 They are one of the longest serving dual news presenter teams in the world and the dual-presenter format used by Seven News Perth has been highly successful.
 In contrast to previous struggles seen in Sydney and Melbourne in the late 1990s, Seven News Perth has led in the ratings for decades, well ahead of 10 News First Perth and Nine News Perth by as many as 100,000 viewers.

 In February 2020, the Seven Network announced that Tim McMillan would join Angela Tsun to present on weekends.

-In February 2022, Basil Zempilas left his nightly sport duties due to other commitments and being the Lord Mayor of Perth.
-Basil will still be part of the Seven Network's sport coverage.
+In February 2022, Basil Zempilas left his nightly sport duties due to other commitments and being the Lord Mayor of Perth, he was replaced by Ryan Daniels but remained a fill-in.

 News updates for Perth are presented by Angela Tsun, Susannah Carr or Rick Ardon throughout the afternoon and by Susannah Carr or Rick Ardon in the early evening.
 Yvette Mooney was the weekend news presenter until she was diagnosed with breast cancer in 2007 and subsequently left the network in June 2008.
-Before the move to the Osborne Park Studios in Feb 2015, Blake Johnson and Samantha Jolly alternated fortnightly presenting for both Weekend bulletins.
-Fill-in presenters include Syan Vallance, Tina Altieri, Elle Georgiou, Amelia Broun, Samantha Jolly (News) and Anna Hay (Sport).
+Before the move to the Osborne Park Studios in February 2015, Blake Johnson and Samantha Jolly alternated fortnightly presenting for both Weekend bulletins.
+Fill-in presenters include Tina Altieri, Elle Georgiou, Amelia Broun, Samantha Jolly (News) and Anna Hay (Sport).